New here? Get 15% off your first order | Sign up here

 • Standard Coils: Higher resistance- a fancy word for less charge and juice passing through them.
 These are what you want to choose if you’re Mouth to Lung vaping.

 Coils fall into 5 material categories: Kanthal, NiChrome, Stainless Steel, Nickel and Titanium.
 We’ll be covering the most common.
-Since we’re rattling on about Variable Wattage and Temperature Control modes, you can learn more about them here.
+Since we’re rattling on about Variable Wattage and Temperature Control modes.

 “The only vape wire versatile enough to be used in both Wattage and Temperature Control modes is found in stainless steel coils”.